Please use a larger screen to view this site.

 getSeasonFromStatus reads the season number from campaign_status, defend_event, and statistics.
 It logs a warning if multiple different season values are present across those fields.
 Attack events are deliberately excluded here because they can belong to a prior season while the rest of the payload belongs to the current one.

-Step 5 — Create unconfirmed season record
+Step 4 — Create unconfirmed season record with inlined metadata

 Step 6 — Upsert events